Scarabei/AndroidArtifacts/README.md

 }
 ```

-For the latest ```flutterAPIversion``` value see the builds section: https://github.com/Scarabei/Flutter/releases
+For the latest ```androidArtifactsVersion``` value see the builds section: https://github.com/Scarabei/AndroidArtifacts/releases

 #### Step 2.
 Add the dependency

 ```
   dependencies {
-      compile "com.github.Scarabei.Flutter:flutter-api:$flutterAPIversion"
+      compile "com.github.Scarabei.AndroidArtifacts:%put-dependency-name-here%:$androidArtifactsVersion"
   }
 ```
-Now you can develop/compile your java library aganst the Flutter API without Android and Flutter frameworks.
+Now you can develop/compile your java library aganst the Android API without Android framework.
 Also you can publish it on a Maven repo.

 ### In your Android app project